 One question you may have is “Do I need the SO2R controller to operate two Mini’s and two radios?”

 No, you don’t!
-The controller simply provides a convenient method to control the signals to and from the selected Mini/radio.
+The controller simply provides a convenient method power both Mini’s and to control the signals to and from the selected Mini/radio.
 You can use the link modes with just two standalone Minis.
 The Minis manage Tx Enable switching and the antenna switch without the SO2R controller.
 You can use a mixer board to manage the audio.
 You’ll also need a way of routing your keys and PTT to the selected radio which can easily be done with a couple of DPDT toggle switches.
 I designed the SO2R controller to put all these functions in one box.

 The schematic diagram for the controller is spread out over five pages so I created the simplified diagram below to provide a better idea of what’s going on inside the controller box.
 For clarity I left the antenna switch and it’s controller off.